StackVista/stackpack-splunk/src/main/stackpack/resources/int-splunk-topology-v1-overview.md

 ## Overview

-The StackState Splunk topology V1 integration collects topology from Splunk by executing Splunk saved searches from the [StackState API-Integration Agent](/stackpacks/integrations/api-integration.md).
+The StackState Splunk topology V1 integration collects topology from Splunk by executing Splunk saved searches from the [StackState API-Integration Agent](/#/stackpacks/api-integration/).
 In order to receive Splunk topology data in StackState, configuration needs to be added to both Splunk and the StackState API-Integration Agent:

-* [In Splunk](#splunk-saved-search) - there should be at least one saved search that generates the topology data you want to retrieve.
+* In Splunk there should be at least one saved search that generates the topology data you want to retrieve.
-* [In the StackState API-Integration Agent](#agent-check) - a Splunk topology check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.
+* In the StackState API-Integration Agent, a Splunk topology check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.

 The Splunk topology check on the StackState API-Integration Agent will execute all configured Splunk saved searches periodically to retrieve a snapshot of the topology at the current time.